prsavla/cse15l-lab-reports/labreport.md

 lecture1
 [user@sahara ~]$
 ```
 `ls` stands for list and when used with no arguments, it lists all the files in the current working directory.
-In this case, the working directory is the home directory.
+In this case, the current working directory is the home directory.

 ## Example #5: `ls` with a path to a directory
 ```